Nozbe/NoOffice.org/_book/future.md

 On one hand the recent pandemic of COVID-19 sped up the work on this book, but on the other I believe we've learned enough to be useful to other companies and businesses which are used to a more traditional way of doing things.

+## A modern book for modern times

 The book is open-sourced - I'm writing it openly for everyone to read and suggest improvements and amendments.
 I'm learning as I go, so many things in this book might change and get revised.
 It's a process.

 Just like software, this book will never be finished.

+> "No Office" is a modern way of running a business so it deserves a modern way of writing a book.

 In Nozbe, with our latest software product of Nozbe Teams, we've introduced a weekly release schedule.
 Every week we keep shipping a new version of our software.
 When a bug is fixed, a feature is introduced, a text copy is improved, it gets shipped to the customers next Monday.
 We love this quick and iterative release cycle.